-Credit Suisse has a long and distinguished tradition of supporting the arts, working with leading cultural institutions to encourage innovative projects and wider access to theatre, dance, music and the visual arts.
-Other sponsorship commitments include the New York Philharmonic, the Shanghai Museum, the Taipei Fine Arts Museum, the Kunsthaus Zurich, the Bolshoi Theatre and the Sydney Symphony.
+Credit Suisse has a long and distinguished tradition of supporting the arts, working with leading cultural institutions to encourage innovative projects and wider access to theatre, music, and the visual arts.
+Other sponsorship commitments include the Kunsthaus Zurich and the Sydney Symphony.

 In 2018 the National Gallery and Credit Suisse celebrated 10 years of this unique partnership, the Director Dr. Gabriele Finaldi and Patrick Flaherty from Credit Suisse discussed why the partnership was so important to both organisations and some of the highlights from the last decade.